JoeyShapiro/Cherry/README.md

-vite https no work. oh well. they just toss in folder should i really be storing certs in cherry. should be in client or even main this way is now fine
+vite https no work. oh well. they just toss in folder should i really be storing certs in cherry. should be in client or even main this way is now fine new certs are generated, but that is fine

 ## TODO
 - [ ] debug vs prod